Vittorio Gorresio: Career options

 He appears to have been planning to become a diplomat, but this was financially impossible, so he fell back on journalism.
 Both career options were attractive because they seemed to offer the opportunity to "travel the world".
-He began by sending articles to a wide range of newspapers, and succeeded in having some of his work published.
+He began by sending articles to a wide range of newspapers and succeeded in having some of his work published.
 Looking back on this period, he would later recall that he had written about "anything and everything ... in a disorderly and disparate way ... but certainly not in a superficial manner".
 It is clear from the articles that he had published during these years that he approached his writing with a particular appreciation and fascination for History.

 Journalist

 In 1932 he undertook his military service, serving as a junior officer at the Bra Artillery School (near Cuneo).
 Graduating the same year, he took a staff position with "L'Azione coloniale", a weekly political journal that operated under the personal direction of its proprietor, Marco Pomilio.
 At the same time he continued to write for other publications, and to build up a network of contacts and friends among the journalists based in Rome.
 During this period he also became director of another weekly (and evidently short-lived) publication, "L'Eco del mondo e Storia".

-He used "L'Eco del mondo e Storia" to publish the initial results of his researches into Gioacchino Murat of Naples.
+He used "L'Eco del mondo e Storia" to publish the initial results of his research into Gioacchino Murat of Naples.
 Subject to various interruptions, and without ever reaching a final set of conclusions or producing a substantive biography, Gorresio would continue to research Marat practically for the rest of his life.
 He also published two little books: "Questa Francia" (This France, 1934) was an impressionistic compilation based on a visit lasting around twenty days.
 "I giovani d'Europa" ("Europe's young people", 1936) was a somewhat idiosyncratic review of what young people were thinking.
 In later years he would view these early literary efforts with evident embarrassment, describing them as "venal sins of [his] youth".